mcneel/compute.rhino3d/README.md

 Compute is built on top of Rhino 7 for Windows and can run anywhere Rhino 7 for Windows can run.
 The two typical scenarios are running as a web server on a remote Window Server operating system and running locally on a user's computer for debugging or providing local services to applications.

-Start with the [installation guide](docs/installation.md) to compile and install your own computer.rhino3d geometry server.
+Start with the [installation guide](docs/installation.md) to setup your own Compute server, or [compile Compute](docs/installation.md#building-from-source-and-debugging) and start developing your own features.

 For more information, see https://www.rhino3d.com/compute